 Benefits of Content Automation

 In the editorial segment, in particular, content automation was historically considered a black hat technique, which rose significant search ranking factor concerns and would eventually lead to a website downranking (if not ban) in the search results.

-Nonetheless, it has been seemingly undergoing somewhat of a re-birth recently, in the short news blocks and daily/weekly highly-targeted email recaps, particularly written by the local media outlets, who experience shortage in their human creative resources (based on the reported time tracking data, or else).
+Nonetheless, it has been seemingly undergoing somewhat of a re-birth recently, in the short news blocks and daily/weekly highly-targeted email recaps, particularly written by the local media outlets, who experience shortage in their human creative resources (as reflected in the reported time tracking data, EPM software stats, or else).

 Having determined visible content gaps, e.g. in their email newsletter coverage (if any), quite a lot of news publishers have already embraced the use of AI-powered tools for the creation of short-form news content to ensure their readers are being timely informed on the topics they’re interested in.

 More importantly, not only is this type of content relatively cheaper and often faster to produce, it may also unlock extra editorial inventory monetization streams for publishers.

 Even though the use of content automation by digital publishers have been gradually expanding in the past few years, we can definitely predict that the AI-powered tech will NOT be replacing the qualified human copywriters any time soon.

 The trick is, both the scope of use and even the scope of topics coverage, in terms of the non-human-produced content remain rather limited, and will be so in the months (if not years) to come.

 More importantly, many experts have already expressed their concerns, regarding the so-to-speak “AI bias”, which means that the quality content moderation remains vital for ensuring the delivered editorial pieces meet all brand safety and brand suitability standards.